Bommai asks Maha CM Shinde not to send his Ministers to Belagavi amid border dispute | Law-Order

 - India

-Amid the raging border row, Karnataka on Monday said the proposed visit of a ministerial delegation from neighbouring Maharashtra could instigate people, with Chief Minister Basavaraj Bommai stating he will ask Eknath Shinde not to send his cabinet colleagues to Belagavi.

-Bommai said he will ask his Maharashtra counterpart Shinde not to send his Ministers to Belagavi, as their visit may disrupt the law and order situation in the border district.
+Karnataka Chief Minister Basavaraj Bommai on Monday said that he will ask his Maharashtra counterpart Eknath Shinde not to send his Ministers to Belagavi, amid the raging border dispute between both the state, as it may disrupt the law and order situation in the border district.

-Asserting the border dispute with Maharashtra is settled, the CM said he has already instructed the officials concerned regarding the measures to be taken in case the ministers go ahead with the visit, and that the government will not hesitate to take any legal action.
+Asserting that the border dispute with Maharashtra is settled, the CM said he has already instructed the officials concerned regarding the measures to be taken in case they go ahead with the visit, and the government will not hesitate to take any legal action.

-Maharashtra Ministers Chandrakant Patil and Shambhuraj Desai are scheduled to meet the activists of Maharashtra Ekikaran Samiti (MES) at Belagavi in Karnataka on December 6 and hold talks with them on the border issue.
+Maharashtra Ministers Chandrakant Patil and Shambhuraj Desai are scheduled meet the activists of Maharashtra Ekikaran Samiti (MES) at Belagavi in Karnataka on December 6 and hold talks with them on the border dispute.

 Speaking to reporters in Hubballi, he said despite this they have said that they will come to Belagavi, which is not right.

-When the matter is before Supreme Court, such acts and visits are provocative and will instigate the people.
-So Maharashtra Ministers should not come, he said, adding he will once again make a request to Shinde in this regard.
+When the matter is before Supreme Court, such acts and visits are provocative and will instigate the people, so Maharashtra Ministers should not come, he said, adding that he will once again make a request to the Maharashtra Chief Minister in this regard.

 As per the earlier schedule, the two ministers were supposed to visit Belagavi on December 3.